Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Okay.

-Well, I'll say thank you so much to, from address unknown, can only assume from
+Well, I'll say, thank you so much to, from Address Unknown,

-I think someone went down for that and it turns out, Renell you diabolical mastermind.
+I think someone went down for that, and it turns out,

 Is that something?